 This summary is a short broad-brush one, but you can read a lot more about the O’Byrnes and medieval Wicklow in a number of publications including the following –

 Hannigan, K. and Nolan, W., eds.
 (1994).
 Wicklow – History and Society.
 Dublin: Geography Publications.

 Maginn, C., (2005).
 ‘Civilizing’ Gaelic Leinster: The extension of Tudor Rule in the O’Byrne and O’Toole Lordships.
 Dublin: Four Courts Press.

 O’Byrne, E., (2003).
 War, Politics and the Irish of Leinster 1156-1606.
 Dublin: Four Courts Press.

-It is worth noting that the images by Durer and Derrick shown in this post may not be unbiased observations, Derrick, in particular, was working for a relative of the Lord Deputy.
+It is worth noting that the images by Durer and Derricke shown in this post may not be unbiased observations, Derricke, in particular, was working for a relative of the Lord Deputy.
 Feagh McHugh O’Byrne’s achievements inspired a much later well-known ballad ‘Follow me up to Carlow’ which, despite its title, centres around the Battle of Glenmalure and related events.